-This may seem strange since the arm muscles are not being damaged.
-However, the nerves stemming from the heart and those coming from the arm send signals to the same brain cells.
-This means that the brain is confused about the source of the pain.
+Left arm pain is one of the most common symptoms of a heart attack.
+The nerves that branch from the heart and those coming from the arm send signals to the same brain cells.
+As a result, the brain cannot isolate the source of the pain.

 This phenomenon, called referred pain, explains why a person experiencing a heart attack might feel arm pain without having chest pain.

-- discomfort at the center of the chest that lasts longer than a few minutes, or goes away and then returns
+- discomfort at the center of the chest that lasts longer than a few minutes or goes away and then returns

-- shortness of breath, with or without chest pain
+- breathlessness with or without chest pain

 - nausea or vomiting